uber-research/CoordConv/README.md

 ## Supervised Coordinate Tasks
 The ```train.py``` script executes the training of all supervised coordinate tasks as described in the paper.
 Use ```--arch``` to toggle among different tasks.

-Refer to ```experiment_logs.sh``` for the series of experiments enumerating different hyperparameters for each task.
+The file ```experiment_logs.sh``` records the entire series of experiments enumerating different hyperparameters for each task, as exactly used to produce results in the paper.
 Note that we generate random experiment ids for job tracking in the Uber internal cluster, which can be ignored.
 We also use [resman](https://github.com/yosinski/GitResultsManager) to keep results organized, which is highly recommended!

 Examples to run *Supervised Coordinate Classification*: